-Semester-IV CC401: Indian Financial System
+CC401: Indian Financial System

-- 1. Objective: To enable the students to acquire basic understanding of the structure, organization and functioning of the Financial System in India.
-The course also aims at exposing the students to new financial instruments and their implications in the existing regulatory framework. - 2.
-Key features: Conceptual framework, understanding dynamics of individual behaviour, understanding dynamics of group behavior, organizational dynamics, managing change towards organizational effectiveness.
+Objective: To enable the students to acquire basic understanding of the structure, organization and functioning of the Financial System in India.
+The course also aims at exposing the students to new financial instruments and their implications in the existing regulatory framework.